benbuck/finestray/README.md

 Finestray is distributed under the [Apache License, Version 2.0](LICENSE).

-Please see the (privacy policy)[PRIVACY.md] for information about privacy concerns.
+Please see the [privacy policy](PRIVACY.md) for information about privacy concerns.

 Finestray uses the [cJSON library](https://github.com/DaveGamble/cJSON) for JSON parsing.